bassixt/Branch_prediction_whats_left/README.md

 ---------------

 # Preliminary studies <a name="Phase_1"></a>
-Before starting coding and implementing, the first thing we have done was to investigate and study branch predictors from the simplest one to the state of art.
+Before starting coding and implementing, the first thing we have done was investigating and studying branch predictors from the simplest one to the state of art.
-In particular, we focused on the bimodal branch predictor and on the TAGE predictor understanding the strategy it is based on and its improvements.
+In particular, we focused on the bimodal branch predictor and on the TAGE predictor, understanding the strategy it is based on and its improvements.

 -----

 ## Bimodal Branch Predictor <a name="Bimodal"></a>
-This implementation is based on Dynamic prediction, that is it exploits run time behaviours of branches to make more accurate predictions w.r.t. static ones.
+This implementation is based on Dynamic prediction, that consist in exploiting run time behaviours of branches in oder to make more accurate predictions w.r.t. the static ones.
-In others words, the prediction can change during depending on the execution of the program.
+In others words, the prediction can change depending on the execution of the program.

 It is based on a 2 bit counter and a finite state machine with four states corresponding to the output of the counter on which the prediction outcome will be based on:
 - 00 Strongly not taken